I-League 2018-19: Sony Norde wins it for Mohun bagan against brilliant NEROCA | Goal.com

-I-League 2018-19: Sony Norde wins it for Mohun bagan against brilliant NEROCA
+I-League 2018-19: Sony Norde wins it for Mohun bagan against unlucky NEROCA

 Mohun Bagan churned out a hard fought 1-0 victory over NEROCA FC at the Yuva Bharati Krirangan on Saturday afternoon courtesy of a brilliant Sony Norde (78').